jfallmann/MONSDA/docs/source/conditiontree.rst

     'ID1' -> 'CONDITION1' -> 'SETTING1', 'SETTING2', 'SETTING3'

 You do not need to copy input from ``FASTQ/LabA/01012020`` to ``FASTQ/LabA/01012020/SETTING1/2/3``, instead ``MONSDA`` will find the input in ``FASTQ/LabA/01012020`` and generate output directories which contain the *Setting* level.
-It is important, however, that new levels are not added at the 'SETTINGS' part of the config file but only later on in the workflow levels.

 This works of course also if you want to analyze samples from different dates and same lab with same settings or different labs and so on.

 ```MONSDA``` will automatically define a unique *tool-key* based on currently enabled workflow steps and the combination of tools defined in the config file.
 From that information it will generate output folders like ``MAPPING/LabA/01012020/star`` and ``MAPPING/LabA/01012020/hisat`` if no other tools and workflow steps where configured to be used.